Marvalyn/README-Generator/assets/README.md

   * [Questions](#questions)

   # Installation
-  The following necessary dependencies must be installed to run the application properly: fjfj
+  The following necessary dependencies must be installed to run the application properly: dfgao

   # Usage
-  In order to use this app run the command: ggbsgb
+  In order to use this app run the command: fffhsj

   # License
-  This project is licensed under the Boost Software 1.0 license.
+  This project is licensed under the General Public License license.
+More information on this license can be found here: https://www.gnu.org/licenses

   # Contributing
-  Contributors: agijgsg
+  Contributors: no one no one no oneeeeeee

   # Tests
-  The following command is needed to run the test: hhdfg
+  The following command is needed to run the test: npm test

   # Questions
-  If you have any questions please visit egrstg or send an email to: sfgsfg.
+  If you have any questions please visit fkhfkafkadf or send an email to: kjekjfkf.